johncarlangelo/Youtube-Mp4-Converter/README.md

 # Youtube-Mp4-Converter
-A python code that downloads youtube videos, it also has GUI
+A python code that downloads youtube videos, it also has GUI for user input